wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 \end{array}
 $$

 To summarize: points in a scene are defined in the world coordinate space.
 However, to project them onto the surface of the canvas, we first need to convert the 3D point coordinates from world space to camera space.
-This can be done by multiplying the point world coordinates by the inverse of the camera-to-wold matrix.
+This can be done by multiplying the point world coordinates by the inverse of the camera-to-world matrix.
 Here is the code for performing this conversion:

 ```
 Matrix44f cameraToWorld(0.718762, 0.615033, -0.324214, 0, -0.393732, 0.744416, 0.539277, 0, 0.573024, -0.259959, 0.777216, 0, 0.526967, 1.254234, -2.53215, 1);